johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 !!! important

-    Software specifically written for the dual OPL2 chips of the Sound Blaster Pro 1.0 will not produce stereo audio on the Sound Blaster Pro 2.0, but will revert to the default mono OPL2 compatibility mode of the OPL3 chip.
-    Therefore, it is important to set the correct Sound Blaster model for such software by specifying `sbtype = sbpro1` in the configuration.

-    Likewise, software targeting the OPL3 specifically will only work correctly on Sound Blaster Pro 2.0 and later models that feature the OPL3 chip.
+    Games with stereo OPL sound are usually targeting either the dual OPL2 equipped Sound Blaster Pro 1.0, or the OPL3 chip of later models, such as the Sound Blaster Pro 2.0 (OPL3 is capable of stereo sound in a single chip).
+It is important to configure these games for the appropriate Sound Blaster model via the [sbtype](#sbtype) setting, and select the same model in the game's sound setup.
+Failing to do so will produce mono OPL sound at best, or no sound at all at worst.

 ## Sound Blaster 16

 The **Sound Blaster 16** was released by Creative Technology in June 1992.
-This is the first Sound Blaster card to support CD-quality sound (stereo 16-bit digital audio at 44.1 kHz sample rate).
-The card features the Yahama OPL3 chip that has perfect backward-compatibility with OPL2, and supports stereo operation in a single chip.
+This is the first Sound Blaster card to support CD-quality sound (stereo 16-bit digital audio at 44kHz sample rate).
+The card features the Yahama OPL3 chip that has perfect backward-compatibility with OPL2 (but not dual OPL2), and supports stereo operation in a single chip.

-The Sound Blaster 16 has less than perfect compatiblity with earlier models.
-Due to a design flaw, Sound Blaster Pro compatibility mode works in mono only, and the analog output filter behaviour of previous models is not replicated, making earlier games sound different and subjectively wrong to many.

-In its early stages, Sound Blaster 16 retained the Yamaha OPL3 chip for FM music synthesis, so was still backward-compatible with the original Sound Blaster.

-Some key features of the SB 16

-- "noisy" audio

-Sound Blaster 16 emulation is enabled by default, and can be enabled by setting sbtype=sb16 in the [sblaster] section of the DOSBox-X config file.
+DOSBox emulates the Sound Blaster 16 by default.
+Most games either support this card directly, or will work with selecting an earlier Sound Blaster model in the game's setup, making use of the card's backward-compatibility feature.
+This is a good overall default, but if you're an audio enthusiast or would just like to get the best possible experience out of a given game, reading the [Selecting the best Sound Blaster model for a game](#selecting-the-best-sound-blaster-model-for-a-game) section is highly recommended.

-Use the following settings to enable Sound Blaster 16 emulation:
+Use the following setting to enable Sound Blaster 16 emulation:

 ``` ini
 [sblaster]